microsoft/sca-fuzzer/docs/intro/01-overview.md

 Now that you understand what Revizor is and what it does, here are your next steps:

-* **Dive Deeper into Concepts**: For a more detailed explanation of the information flow analysis used in Revizor, the concepts of leakage contracts, and other related topics, see the [Core Concepts Guide](03_primer.md).
+* **Dive Deeper into Concepts**: For a more detailed explanation of the information flow analysis used in Revizor, the concepts of leakage contracts, and other related topics, see the [Core Concepts Guide](03-primer.md).
-* **Follow a Tutorial**: Our [step-by-step tutorial series](tutorial1-first-fuzz/part1.md) guides you through detecting your first vulnerability, understanding the results, and designing effective fuzzing campaigns.
+* **Follow a Tutorial**: Our [step-by-step tutorial series](./04-tutorials.md) guides you through detecting your first vulnerability, understanding the results, and designing effective fuzzing campaigns.
 * **Explore the Glossary**: Familiarize yourself with key terms and definitions in the [Glossary](../glossary.md) to better understand Revizor's terminology (we have quite a few unique terms!).
-* **Get Help**: If you run into issues or have questions, visit our [FAQ](../faq/general.md) for common questions, or join the discussion on our [GitHub Discussions page](https://github.com/microsoft/sca-fuzzer/discussions).
+* **Get Help**: If you run into issues or have questions, visit our [FAQ](../faq/general.md) for common questions, or [ask a question](../howto/ask-a-question.md) to reach out to the community.